-She is one of those artists who dig deep and lasting furrows, which upset the lives.
-For over 35 years, Maguy Marin has established itself as a major and essential choreographer on the world stage.
-Daughter of Spanish immigrants, his work is a joyful and furious punch in the face of barbarism.
-His career and his political positions lead to audacity, courage, fighting spirit.
+She is one of the artists who digs deep and lasting furrows, which upset the existence.
+For over 35 years, Maguy Marin has established herself as a major and essential choreographer on the world stage.
+Daughter of Spanish immigrants, her work is a joyful and furious punch in the face of barbarism.
+Her career and her political positions lead to audacity, courage, fighting spirit.

 A project orginsed by the Tangaj Dance Association and co-financed by AFCN - The Administration of The National Cultural Fund.
 The project does not necessarily represent the position of The Administration of The National Cultural Fund.
 AFCN is not responsible for the content of the project or for the way the results of the project can be used.
 These are entirely the responsibility of the financing beneficiary.
 The project is made with the support of the National Film Fund, Conceptual Lab and ADFR - The Association for the Romanian Film Development, with support from DHL, Techir and Super - Festival of Films made by Teenagers.
 The 5th edition of BIDFF is organised in partnership with the National Dance Centre Bucharest, French Insitute - Elvire Popesco Cinema, The Museum of the Romanian Peasant, Fabrica Gastropub, Cervantes Institute in Bucharest, Apollo 111, LINOTIP - Centru Independent Coregrafic, Fiver International Screendance Movement.